Snap-In Dentures: How Implant-Supported Dentures Work

 This depends on which arch you’re treating and the specific system design.
 For lower arch snap-in dentures, two dental implants typically provide adequate stability for most patients.
 The lower jaw generally has denser bone, and two well-placed implants create enough anchorage to dramatically improve denture retention.

 Upper arch implant-supported dentures usually require four implants for optimal stability.
-The upper jaw has softer bone, and the denture covers more area – you need additional anchor points for reliable retention.
+The upper jaw has softer bone, and the denture covers more area - you need additional anchor points for reliable retention.
 Some systems use three implants on the upper arch, but four provides better long-term stability for most patients.
+If you are missing all your upper or lower teeth, snap-in overdentures are one of the most cost-effective paths to a stable, functional smile.

 More implants generally mean better stability and retention.
 A lower denture on four implants will feel more secure than one on two implants.
 But there’s a point of diminishing returns – going from two to four implants on the lower arch provides noticeable improvement, but going from four to six offers minimal additional benefit for most patients while significantly increasing cost.